History of John Stockton in Timeline

 1987: Starting Point Guard for the Jazz

-In the 1987 season, John Stockton became the starting point guard for the Utah Jazz.
+In 1987, John Stockton became the starting point guard for the Utah Jazz.

-In the 1989 season, John Stockton missed four games due to injury.
+In 1989, John Stockton missed four games, marking the only games he missed in his first 13 seasons due to injury.

-In 1990, John Stockton achieved the NBA record for assists-per-game average over one season with 14.5.
+In 1990, John Stockton set the record for assists-per-game average over one season with 14.5, showcasing his exceptional playmaking abilities.

-On January 15, 1991, John Stockton scored 20 points and dished out a career-high and franchise-record 28 assists in a 124–102 home win against the San Antonio Spurs.
+On January 15, 1991, John Stockton achieved a career-high and franchise-record 28 assists in a home game win against the San Antonio Spurs.

-In 1991, John Stockton led the league in steals per game.
+In 1991, John Stockton led the league in steals per game, adding to his reputation as a dominant point guard.

-In 1992, John Stockton and the Jazz reached the Western Conference Finals for the first time, but were defeated by the Portland Trail Blazers in six games.
+In 1992, John Stockton and the Utah Jazz reached the Western Conference Finals for the first time but were defeated by the Portland Trail Blazers.

-In 1992, John Stockton played on the United States national team in the Olympics in Barcelona, Spain, and won a gold medal as part of the 'Dream Team'.
+In 1992, John Stockton played on the United States national team in the Olympics in Barcelona, Spain, winning a gold medal as part of the "Dream Team".

-In 1992, John Stockton was inducted into the Naismith Memorial Basketball Hall of Fame as a member of the 1992 United States Olympic basketball team, also known as the 'Dream Team'.
+In 1992, John Stockton was part of the United States Olympic basketball team, famously known as the 'Dream Team'.

 1993: All-Star Game Co-MVP

-In 1993, John Stockton, along with Karl Malone, was named co-MVP of the All-Star Game held in Salt Lake City.
+In 1993, John Stockton, along with Karl Malone, was named co-MVP of the All-Star Game, which was held in Salt Lake City.

-During the 1994 season, John Stockton achieved many milestones.
+During the 1994 season, John Stockton achieved many milestones, solidifying his legacy in the NBA.

-In 1994, Stockton and the Jazz reached the Conference Finals but lost to the Houston Rockets.
+In 1994, John Stockton and the Jazz reached the Conference Finals, but lost to the Houston Rockets.

-On February 1, 1995, John Stockton passed Magic Johnson to become the NBA's all-time leader in assists with a total of 9,937 assists, during a 129–98 victory over the Denver Nuggets.
-Magic Johnson called Stockton "the greatest team leader I have ever played against."
+On February 1, 1995, John Stockton became the NBA's all-time leader in assists, surpassing Magic Johnson with a total of 9,937 career assists during a game against the Denver Nuggets.

-In 1996, John Stockton played on the U.S. men's Olympic basketball team and won a gold medal.
+In 1996, John Stockton played on the U.S. men's Olympic basketball team and won another gold medal, adding to his Olympic achievements.

-In 1996, John Stockton was named one of the 50 Greatest Players in NBA history.
+In 1996, John Stockton was named one of the 50 Greatest Players in NBA history, a prestigious recognition of his contributions to the sport.

 In 1996, the Utah Jazz set a franchise record and led the Western Conference with 64 wins.